About Us

 Our Locations

-OT4me has two convenient locations – our headquarters is located in Bishopthorpe and we have a satellite clinic located in Derwent.
+OT4me has two convenient locations – Our Headquarters is located in Bishopthorpe and we have a satellite clinic located in Derwent.

-Rosanne is the Office Manager at OT4me and has been with the team since April 2023.
-She’s the friendly face you’ll speak to during your time with us, always ready to help and make sure everything runs smoothly.
 Rosanne is highly organised and problem solver.
 When she’s not at work, Rosanne is a busy mum of two girls and loves spending time with her family.
 She’s also a fan of singing, star gazing, kayaking, catching a good movie, and enjoying meals out.
 A trip to Costa for a hot chocolate is one of her favourite treats!

 Elizabeth Huxford is a Clinical Director and Specialist Occupational Therapist with extensive experience across diverse settings, including inpatient care, education, health, and secure services within the criminal justice system.
 She utilizes a trauma-informed approach to assessment and therapy, recognising the profound impact of early experiences and life challenges on individuals’ development and wellbeing.